chayacohen/Typing-Mania/README.md

 - Create a RandomWord class
 - Create a Game class
-- Using by basic frontend (for now), ensure the game logic is working as intended.
+- Using my basic frontend (for now), ensure the game logic is working as intended.

 ### Tuesday ###